The Western Club is an unincorporated association of members (“we”, ”our”, “us”, “The Western Club”).

 We fully abide by the data protection principles under the General Data Protection Regulation, the Data Protection Act 2018 and any associated Act of Parliament.
-Your personal data held by us on any relevant filing system will, subject as set out below, not be disclosed to third parties without your consent and is available to you on request.
+Your personal data held by us on any relevant filing system will not be disclosed to third parties without your consent and is available to you on request.

-We will hold some or all of the following personal information about you in our files and on electronic databases: name and address; date of birth; contact telephone number(s); email address(es); marital status; business/profession; financial and bank information we require in connection with your membership.
-We may also obtain additional personal information to enable us properly to provide our services.
+We will hold some or all of the following personal information about you in our files and on electronic databases: name and address; date of birth; contact telephone number(s); email address(es); NI number (for staff); financial information we require in connection with your membership or employment; emergency contact details (spouse or next of kin).
+We may also obtain additional personal information to enable us to properly provide our services.

 We do not collect any special categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).